rolancon/key-value/README.md

 ## Key-value stores

-Key-value stores are directly supported with a couplet as follows, which models a key-value _pair_:
+Key-value stores are directly supported with a pair as follows, which models a key-value _pair_:

     key = value

-Multiple key-value pairs are then simply added one below the other:
+Multiple pairs are then simply added one below the other:

     key1 = value-a
     key2 = value-b

-Together these couplets form a set (a set containing couplets is called a relation).
+Together these pairs form a set (a set containing pairs is called a tuple).

 ## Types

 So far we've only seen examples of the term type, which is a special case of the string type.
-For atoms and leaf nodes Confetti, however, also support types which are very similar to JSON types.
+For atoms and leaf nodes, however,  K-V also support types which are very similar to JSON types.
 They are:
-- the **null** type
+- the **empty** type
 - the **boolean** type
 - the **number** type
 - the **string** type.

-The null type has no syntactic encoding, but is basically denotated by an empty value:
+The empty type has no syntactic encoding, but is basically denotated by an empty value:

-    null =
+    empty =

 The boolean type contains two values:

-    bool = yes
+    bool = -

-for **true** values and
+for **false** values and

-    bool = no
+    bool = --

-for **false** values.
+for **true** values.
+The single hyphen **-**, which indicates false values, recalls the minus sign in front of numbers, which negates the value.
+The double hyphens **--**, which indicates true values, recalls the double minus sign in math, whcih equals the plus sign _+_.

 The number is very similar to the JSON number type.
 A number can optionally have a negative sign **-**, a decimal separator **.** and an exponent (lowercase **e**) with an optional negative sign **-**: